Student Employment | Frequently Asked Questions

 Are there breaks?

 Yes.
 If you work over 3 ½ hours, you must take a 15-minute break.
-If you work over six hours, you must take a 30-minute unpaid meal break before the sixth hour ends and one 15-minute break.
-If you work eight hours, you must take a 30-minute unpaid meal break before the sixth hour ends and two 15-minutes breaks.
+If you work over five hours, you must take a 30-minute unpaid meal break before the fifth hour ends and one 15-minute break.
+If you work eight hours, you must take a 30-minute unpaid meal break before the fifth hour ends and two 15-minutes breaks.
 Meal time is unpaid and may be 30 to 60-minutes, depending on the needs of your department and/or supervisor.

 Do I get paid overtime and holiday pay?